Doctor of Education

 General Entry Requirements

-The minimum entry requirements for the programme will a second class or higher Master's degree (or equivalent) in education or a specific discipline area appropriate for one of the Areas of Professional Focus.
+The minimum entry requirements for the programme is a second class or higher Master's degree (or equivalent) in education or a specific discipline area appropriate for one of the Areas of Professional Focus.

 A formal, more developed, research proposal will be submitted at the end of year two.